GEANT/edugain-openidfed/README.md

 # OpenID for Research and Scholarship (OpenID4RS) Project

-This project aims to establish a trust model for the Research and Scholarship (R&S) ecosystem using OpenID Connect and OpenID Federation specifications.
+This project aims to establish a trust model for the Research and Scholarship (Research and Education) ecosystem using OpenID Connect and OpenID Federation specifications.
-The goal is to facilitate secure and seamless communication between various independent entities in the R&S ecosystem, such as research institutions, libraries, publishers, and data repositories.
+The goal is to facilitate secure and seamless communication between various independent entities in the Research and Education ecosystem, such as research institutions, libraries, publishers, and data repositories.

 ## Documentation